 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- BCC, excluding General Studies, but including two sciences with one at B, plus GCSE English and Maths at C/4
+A level: BCC, excluding General Studies, but including two sciences with one at B, plus GCSE English, a Science and Maths at C/4

-- H2 H2 H3 H3 including English and 2 Sciences at Higher and Ordinary level Maths and Physics at 02
+ILC Higher: H2 H2 H3 H3 including English and 2 Sciences at Higher and Ordinary level Maths at 02

-- in Science/Applied Science DMM plus GCSE English, Maths and Physics or Double Science at C/4
+BTEC: Extended Diploma in Science/Applied Science DMM plus GCSE English, Maths at B/6 or Double Science at BB/66

-- Access to Radiography.
-Science-based HNC with B in the graded unit.
-Applicants must also hold physics, literacy and numeracy equivalent to National 5 level, with English being preferred at Higher level.
+Applicants must also hold literacy and numeracy equivalent to National 5 level, with English being preferred at Higher level.
 Communications 4 and Literature 1 are acceptable in lieu of Higher English.

 - Before applying it is advisable to visit a Radiotherapy department.

 Other academic and vocational qualifications